-- \\Admission requirements include: - Fulfillment of the General Admission Requirement of Harper College. - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Registered Nursing candidates must have completed at least 1 year of high school chemistry, (no more than 5 years prior to beginning the program), biology, and math with grades of "C" or better, or 1 semester of college chemistry (no more than 5 years prior to beginning the program), biology, and math with grades of "C" or better. - Licensed Practical Nursing candidates must have completed at least 1 year of high school biology and math with grades of "C" or better or 1 semester of college biology and math with grades of "C" or better.
-Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled. - Satisfactory scores on the Entrance Examination for Schools of Nursing.
+- Fulfillment of the General Admission Requirement of Harper College. - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one year of high school biology, chemistry and math with grades of "C" or better, or one semester of college biology, chemistry and math with grades of "C" or better. - Students who fulfilled the chemistry requirement more than five (5) years prior to beginning the Nursing Program must either complete a college-level chemistry course and obtain a grade of "C" or better, or successfully proficiency test out of a college-level chemistry course. - Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled. - Satisfactory scores on the Entrance Examination for Schools of Nursing. - Attendance at a Nursing Program information meeting.